Interior Design BFA / MID

-Brenau’s CIDA accredited Bachelor of Fine Arts in Interior Design is awarded with the Master of Interior Design at the end of theprogram.
-The BFA/MID combination provides an edge over other bachelor only programs, offering students liberal arts, business, and design electives and the option to begin professional practice in their final year of study.
+Brenau’s CIDA accredited Bachelor of Fine Arts in Interior Design is awarded with the Master of Interior Design at the end of the program.
+The BFA/MID combination provides an edge over other bachelor only degree programs, offering students liberal arts, business, design electives and the option to begin professional practice in their final year of study.

 This program defines the need for the combined BFA/MID to advance the profession and align with allied professions such as architecture and business.
-The final year of study combines MBA and internship coursework along with advanced studio development.
-Coursework is well rounded in the liberal arts balanced by professional coursework in design.
-Critical thinking, process, and 3D development are at the core of the curriculum.
-We also understand that all studio faculty need practice experience and NCIDQ certification to teach you what you need to know.
+The final year of study combines business and internship coursework along with advanced studio development.
+Critical thinking, process, and three-dimensional development are at the core of the curriculum.
+We think that all studio faculty need practice experience and NCIDQ certification to teach you what you need to know.

-The BFA/MID interior design program is available at the Gainesville campus weekdays including courses in our Women’s College and as part of our evening & weekend program at the North Atlanta (Norcross) campus.
-The final graduate year is combined at the Atlanta campus location.
+The BFA/MID interior design program is available weekdays at the Gainesville campus as well as part of our evening & weekend program at the North Atlanta (Norcross) campus.
+The final graduate year is at the North Atlanta (Norcross) campus location.